 "George" and "Mary MacLean" have driven onto the actual rocket project and to destroy the craft.

 However, instead of accomplishing their mission.
-They experience return firm while driving their car, crash into a wall and burn to death within the vehicle.
+Their car crashes into a wall during a fire fight and they burn to death in it.

 It is now time to confront the "Invaders from Mars".
 The area round the Sand Pit is encircled and a search for a way in is begun.